-Besides doing a much better job getting rid of the effluent and doing so with a lot less noise, there are other benefits.
-At 6’4” above the floor it is totally out of the way when cooking and no head banging which I’ve really come to appreciate.
-The lights are up in the top and reflect off the surfaces so it provides much better, brighter and more even light with fewer shadows than consumer hoods.
+Besides doing a much better job getting rid of the effluent and with a lot less noise, there are other benefits.
+At 6’4” above the floor it is totally out of the way when cooking and so no head banging which I’ve really come to appreciate.
+The lights are up in the top and reflect off all of the hood interior surfaces so it provides much better, brighter and more even light with fewer shadows than consumer hoods.

 We also installed a 400 CFM exhaust vent over the oven stack.
 In hindsight the vent itself should have been a bit larger and maybe a little further out from the stack but it still works fairly well.